khangdzzz/shoe/README.md

-# Nuxt 3 Minimal Starter

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.

 ## Setup
+1: Create new .env file and copy source from .env

-Make sure to install the dependencies:
+2: Make sure to install the dependencies:

 ```bash
 # npm